Lyne Bessette

-Lyne Bessette (born 10 March 1975, Lac Brome, Quebec) is a politician and retired professional bicycle racer from Quebec, Canada.
+Lyne Bessette (born 10 March 1975 in Lac Brome, Quebec, Canada) is a politician and retired professional bicycle racer from Quebec, Canada.
 She was elected to represent the riding of Brome—Missisquoi in the 2019 federal election as a member of the Liberal Party of Canada.

 Bessette was a member of the Canadian Olympic team in 2000 and 2004.
 She won the Tour de l'Aude Feminin in 1999 and 2001 and the Women's Challenge in 2001.

-Bessette was the pilot for para-cyclist and para-nordic skier Robbi Weldon's gold medal wins at the 2012 Summer Paralympics Women's road race B and 2010 Union Cycliste Internationale (UCI) World Para-cycling Championships.
+Bessette was the pilot for para-cyclist and para-Nordic skier Robbi Weldon's gold medal wins at the 2012 Summer Paralympics Women's road race B and 2010 Union Cycliste Internationale (UCI) World Para-cycling Championships.
 Even though she retired from professional bike racing in 2006, in 2018, she was appointed Garneau ambassador.

 Bessette declined to seek re-election in July 2021 ahead of the year's federal election.